HicaroD/QuickEmail/README.md

 # QuickEmail
 A command-line interface for sendind emails quickly and easily.
-This software abstracts the connection to the Gmail SMTP server to make your life easier.
+This software abstracts the SMTP server's complexity to make your life easier.

 | Feature                                                  | Status             |
 |----------------------------------------------------------|--------------------|